lewisccx/Team2/README.md

     4. Select "Play" option
 ```

-Q: I have a new bug to report.
+Q: I have a new bug or feedback to report.
 Who do I contact?
 ```
 A: Please contact the development team at 1700208@sit.singaporetech.edu.sg.
 ```

-Q: Where can I find a thorough walkthrough of the game?
+Q: Why was this game created?
 ```
-A: You can view the walkthrough video at https://youtu.be/v=oi3-u31Q5kc
+A: This game was created to help allow cyclists and personal mobility device (PMD) users to practice safe riding on Singapore roads, walkways and shared paths.
+It is hoped that with the game, users can be educated on the safety aspect of commuting by cycling or with their PMD’s in Singapore.
+The game achieves this by asking meaningful safe riding-related questions and giving praises or feedback to users when required.
 ```

 ## Copyright and Attribution